DaanvandenBogaard/DBL_webtech/README.md

 - Out-degree: Same as degree but only takes out-degree into account
 - Activity: Orders the nodes in terms of activity, nodes that are more active at the start at the top and nodes that are more active at the end are placed at the bottom.
 Nodes that are active throughout are places in the middle.
+- Edge length: This loads the MSV with nodes reordered in such a way that the edge length is minimized.
+This is done by the simuleated annealing algorighm.
+- Standard deviation: This loads the MSV with nodes reordered in such a way that the edge length is minimized.
+This is done by the simuleated annealing algorighm.

 and the MSV colour selector: